Mount Olivine (Quebec): Main activities

 The intermediate level hiking trail to the top of Mount Olivine is 10.93 km with an elevation of 481 m (approximately 5:30 hours hiking or 9:45 hours snowshoeing in winter).
 The summit is at 663 m.

-At the top of Mount Olivine, the panorama is splendid.
-The bare summit allows you to admire the Mount Albert nearby.
-Mount Olivine is one of the only mountains in the area accessible by snowshoeing in winter.
+Mount Olivine is one of the few mountains in the area accessible by snowshoeing in winter.

 The trailhead starts at the Discovery and Visitors Center of Gaspésie National Park.
 Hikers then take the La Grande Traversée trail (westbound), and pay attention to the signs indicating the direction of Mont Olivine.
 By first following the Sainte-Anne River, the trail turns out to be relatively flat.
 From the third kilometer, very close to the Devil's Fall, the ascent becomes more demanding.

 After the first big stage of the climb, the hikers arrive at an intersection where the left path leads to the top of Mount Olivine.
 Along the way, hikers can admire the Mount Albert plateau.
 The return of the hike is done by doing the reverse route.